On the Regularity of a Weak Formulation of Stochastic Differential Mean-Field Games: Introduction

-A mean-field game (MFG) is a system that models interacting agents in very large populations \cite{cardaliaguet2010notes}.
-The agents are rational and seek to optimize a value function by selecting appropriate controls.
-Our main goal is to study a $weak$ $formulation$ of the following model of MFG:
+A mean-field game (MFG) is a system that models interacting agents in large populations \cite{cardaliaguet2010notes}.
+The agents are rational and seek to optimize a value function by selecting appropriate controls as follows: